When it comes to the history of jazz, the saxophone has played a crucial role in many of the most popular styles and movements.

 “There’s something more vulnerable about it, a little more poignant, and greater range for inflection.
 The Mark VI has a sound that’s slightly more focused and powerful, but maybe not as expansive.”

-Selmer Mark VI – the saxophone legend is born
+Selmer Mark VI – The Saxophone Legend

 If you know anything about Selmer, you’ll have almost certainly heard about the Mark VI.
 Launched in 1954, Selmer Mark VI saxophones have gone down in folklore as the best ever made.